murgurgulor/the-murgurgu-lore/src/site/notes/Metaverse/How to Play the Game.md

 ---
 # Attributes
 There are two categories of Attributes that make up your Hacker: 4 **Approaches** and 4 **Aptitudes**.
-Each of these 8 Attributes has a score ranging from 0 to 2.
+Each of these 8 Attributes has a score ranging from 0 to 2, with an Attribute array in each category of 0-1-1-2.
 When you make an **Action Roll**, you combine an **Approach** with an **Aptitude** and roll a dice pool of d6 equal to the cumulative score of the two.

 ## Approaches
 Each Hacker has a personality that determines how they generally approach problems.
 These are divided into 4 **Approaches** that cover a wide range of avenues.
 With each Approach you might take, there's a specific **Risk** you attempt to mitigate, and a specific **Consequence** of taking that Approach.

 It's not uncommon for two Approaches to be applicable to a certain situation.
 In particular there can be a blurry line between **Forceful** and **Bold**, and **Clever** and **Sneaky**.
 If a situation arises where the GM states multiple Approaches could be applicable, the player chooses which one they use for their Action Roll.
 They can take their score in the Approach into account, as well as what Risk each Approach mitigates.
+If you're unsure what Approach applies to you intended action, just narrate what you want to do and the GM will assign the Approach.

 The four Approaches are:
 - Forceful